-Before joining the University of Houston, Dr. Kostarelos was on the faculty at The University of Cyprus where he and his colleagues have founded the NIREAS International Water Research Center, which includes his Subsurface Research Laboratory, which resulted in an award.
-His research interests in the general area of flow in porous media and fracture flow include Enhanced Oil Recovery (EOR) technologies, Partitioning Interwell Tracer Testing (PITT), among others.
+Before joining the University of Houston, Dr. Kostarelos was on the faculty at The University of Cyprus where he and his colleagues have founded the NIREAS International Water Research Center, which included his Subsurface Research Laboratory and resulted in an award of 2.5M Euros.
+His research interests in the area of flow in porous media and fracture flow include EOR technologies, PITT, among others.
 His work has also involved development of an NIR-based, optical fiber chemical sensor that could be used in the subsurface environment.
 See the RESEARCH tab for a listing of current research projects.